top of page

 • The administrative branch office, which is a part of its parent company, can be located in a different place and has an organizational function.

-Furthermore, the entrepreneurs that have been submitting the data shall continue the process to obtain risk-based business licensing through the OSS system by presenting the data of main activity for each KBLI code that consists of 5 (five) digits and the location that at least contains:
+Furthermore, the entrepreneurs who have submitted the required data shall continue the process to obtain risk-based business licensing through the OSS system.
+This involves presenting the data for each KBLI code that consists of 5 (five) digits and location, which at least contains:

 • type of product that is produced;